 Grey discharge during pregnancy:

-Grey pregnancy discharge is often associated with bacterial vaginosis.
-You may also notice an unpleasant smell after sex.
-This is treated with antibiotics so you will need to let your care provider know, but is usually not cause for concern.
+Grey pregnancy discharge is often associated with bacterial vaginosis (BV).
+You may also notice a weird smell after sex.
+Vaginosis is treated with antibiotics so you will need to let your care provider know, but this common infection is usually not cause for concern.

 Textures and consistencies of pregnancy discharge: